 Hertford is a registered charity, and all bequests to charity are exempt from inheritance tax.
 Also if you leave 10% or more of your estate to charity, the tax payable on the remainder of your estate reduces from 40% to 36%.

 If you are planning on remembering Hertford in your will please let us know by getting in touch on firstname.lastname@example.org or by completing the legacy pledge form.

 Geoffrey Warnock Society

 The Geoffrey Warnock Society was created in 1999 to recognise the generosity of our alumni and friends who have included Hertford in their will.

 Geoffrey Warnock was the Principal of Hertford College for seventeen years; he was also elected Vice-Chancellor of the University of Oxford in 1981.
-Warnock left a legacy to the college – and his commitment and dedication to its future is the reason the society created to thank our legacy donors has been named in his memory.
+Warnock left a legacy to the college – and his commitment and dedication to its future is the reason the legacy society has been named in his memory.

 All alumni and friends of the college who choose to leave a legacy to Hertford are invited become members of the Geoffrey Warnock Society, and receive a stag pin to mark their generosity.

 Each year we organise an event for our Warnock Society members – often an afternoon together with friends, Fellows and students; members are also invited to events thanking donors.
 Details of this year’s Warnock lunch can be found on our events page.

 Letter from the Principal

 The next ten years will be a transformative period for Hertford.
 Having (re) joined the College in Michaelmas 2020, in the middle of a global pandemic, I am acutely aware of the pace of changes and challenges we face.
 However, thanks to support from the alumni community, the college has a strong foundation based on academic excellence, pioneering research and a welcoming and inclusive community at the heart of Oxford.